 I am so tired of hearing about this war.

-I am so tired of hearing about giving military families this, and giving military families that
+I am so tired of hearing about giving military families this, and giving military families that.

 Why do they even get married?